No Bajaj scooter launch planned and that has been reinstated by Rajiv Bajaj. Evident enough to stop believing rumours…!

 Bajaj Auto once managed to dominate the entire scooter market.
 Back then ‘Chetak’ was the lifeline of the manufacturer which has now been pushed to the fourth spot in largest two-wheeler sales by TVS in the domestic market.
 Mr. Rajiv Bajaj himself once stressed the heights that Chetak had managed to gain for Bajaj Auto few decades back.

 Its last product in this segment was ‘Kristal’ and with this, it bid farewell to this space.

-However, with the gaining sale of scooters in urban areas owing to increasing traffic and rise in women riders, scooters are preferred over motorcycles as the more ideal mode of commuting.
+Owing to increasing traffic and rise in women riders, scooters are being preferred over motorcycles as the more ideal mode of in-city commuting.
 But, the rising figures seem to have created no change to the mindset of Bajaj Auto’s topmost official.
-He has, yet again, reiterated his priorities which do not feature venturing into scooters.
+He has, yet again, reiterated his priorities which do not feature venturing into ‘conventional’ scooters.

 At the official unveil of their new brand identity ‘The World’s Favourite Indian’ (details here), Rajiv Bajaj said that they kept their focus on motorcycles despite multiple distractions.
 Here is it in his own words..

 “People will distract us everyday talking about scooters for India but we kept our eyes on the crosshairs, always making motorcycles not just for India but for the world!”

 Earlier, in a statement made at the last Annual General Meeting, he again discarded the possibility of venturing into the conventional petrol-powered scooter segment.
 According to Money Control, answering shareholders, Rajiv Bajaj said that no company can compete successfully in every segment in India and he also cited examples of Hero and TVS.
 He brought Royal Enfield into the discussion and went onto support his decision by saying..